 6. A CERTIFICATE OF OCCUPANCY is issued.

 Once construction is complete and all inspections have been passed, the Building Official will issue a Certificate of Occupancy that allows the building to open for business.

 Apply for a Project

-Applications for development review are accepted over the counter or online.
+Applications for development review are accepted online.
 All applications submitted for review must be accompanied by an application, all items listed in the appropriate project checklist below, and payment.
 Many of the applications listed are updated regularly; please check back to ensure you are using the most recent version.